-Children's Hospital of The King's Daughters is a full-service general pediatric hospital located in the Eastern Virginia Medical Center.
+The Children's Hospital of The King's Daughters (CHKD) is a full-service general pediatric hospital located in the Eastern Virginia Medical Center.
 It is a freestanding tertiary-care pediatric referral center that also includes a large on-campus ambulatory care center, as well as numerous satellites throughout the region.

 Pediatric Behavioral Medicine rotation interns will provide inpatient and outpatient assessment and therapy services.
 Inpatient training focuses on preparing the intern to work effectively in a diverse medical/hospital culture and to provide brief assessment and short term interventions for patients and their families through the Consultation & Liaison team.
 Areas of service may include Rehab, GI, Hem/Onc, and Neurology.
 Outpatient training affords the intern short and longer-term therapy experiences with pediatric patients and families using evidence-based modalities with opportunities to integrate with referral sources such as the PCP, PT/OT/Speech, pediatric specialists, etc. Comprehensive psychological assessment opportunities are available with a wide variety of ages and referral questions.